 Extension to self-employment income support scheme and other help

-If you’re eligible, the government will pay 40% of your average monthly profits for three months, up to a maximum total of £3,750.
+The next grant you might be able to apply for covers the period from February to April 2021, will pay 80% of your average monthly profits for three months, up to a maximum total of £7,500.

 To make your claim you will need: